 Of course, not all of us can ABSOLUTELY guarantee whether the food we consume in restaurants or at home is actually Halal, meaning that their consumption or use does not break any of the strictures of Islam.
 Why so?

 There are a lot of so-called Halal restaurants out there in every part of the world which do not care much about what they offer to their customers.
 It is true for small restaurants as well as for large ones.
-Even some Muslim owners also fall into this same sad category of ignorants.
+Even some Muslim owners fall into this same sad category of ignorants.

-Unfortunately, most Japanese restaurants in Japan use wine or sake while cooking their cuisines.
+Unfortunately, most Japanese restaurants in Japan use wine or sake while cooking their cuisine.
 They do not consider it haram.
 Some other restaurant owners in the country think that ham and beacons are not meat.
 That is especially ridiculous as both these items are clearly pork meat.

 We had written on a similar issue here.